DocShadrach/AudioProjectSanitizer/README.md

 - The executable file works only on Windows.
 If you use another operating system, you could directly run the main.py file by installing Python on your computer or compile that file to make the program work on your operating system.
 - This program does not need to be installed, the executable file works portably, so you can place this file wherever you want.
 - It may be that some antiviruses detect the executable of this program as Malware.
 This is a false positive, don't worry, you can review the code or compile it on your own if you don't trust it.
-- IMPORTANT: you need to place the "ffmpeg" folder in the C:/ root directory of your computer so that the program can detect the mono and stereo files.
-If the program does not find this folder, this functionality will not work (the rest of the functions will continue to work).
-The ffprobe.exe file that can be downloaded with this program was downloaded from the official FFmpeg site (https://ffmpeg.org/download.html) and it is only for Windows, if you need this file for another operating system you can download it from that page.
+- IMPORTANT: you need to keep the ffprobe.exe file in the same folder as the executable file so that the program can detect the mono and stereo files.
+If the program does not find this file, this functionality will not work (the rest of the functionalities will continue to work).
+The ffprobe.exe file that I provide with the download of this program was downloaded from the official site of FFmpeg (https://ffmpeg.org/download.html) and is only for Windows, if you need this file for another operating system you can download it from that page.
 - Files must be in WAV format.
 - In the file reorder box, it is important that the folders maintain the preset order.
 - It is not necessary or mandatory to categorize the files, if they are above the categories they will be listed anyway but will not be moved to a folder.